blackbaud/sky-addin-client/README.md

 ```

 Once the token has been validated, the add-in's backend will know the Blackbaud user ID and can determine if a user mapping exists for a user in the add-in's system.
 If a mapping exists, then the add-in's backend can immediately present the content for the add-in.
 If no user mapping exists, the add-in can prompt the user to login.

+For more information on Blackbaud's SKY Add-in framework, please see https://developer.blackbaud.com/skyapi/docs/addins.